Asif Saleh: Career

-Saleh is a non-resident fellow at the Center for Global Development in Washington.
-He is a member of the Millions Learning International Advisory Group at the Brookings Institution, the advisory group of South Africa-based Innovation Edge, the global board for Generation Unlimited, and a member of the global governing council of Water Resource Group 2030.
+Saleh is a non-resident fellow at the Center for Global Development in Washington. the global board for Generation Unlimited, a member of the global governing council of Water Resource Group 2030 and a member of World Economic Forum's Global Future Council on Reimagining Aid for 2025–2026.

 Awards and recognition

 Saleh was recognised by Asia Society’s Asia 21 program in 2008, the Bangladeshi American Foundation in 2007, selected as an Asia 21 Fellow in 2012 and as a Young Global Leader by the World Economic Forum in 2013.